waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Untested Hypotheses
 - **FLOOR_UP_WALL:** Present in Dark Cave.
 Appears to be a one-way wall traversable only from below.
 Needs to be tested.
 - Are `COUNTER` tiles impassable from all directions?
+Must test this.

 ### Discovered Traps & Puzzles
 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.